abouchard-ds/HarvardX_PH125/README.md

 Ainsi qu'un livre: [Introduction to datascience](https://rafalab.github.io/dsbook/)

-R is listed as a required skill in 64% of data science job postings and was Glassdoor’s Best Job in America in 2016 and 2017. (source: Glassdoor)
+*R is listed as a required skill in 64% of data science job postings and was Glassdoor’s Best Job in America in 2016 and 2017. (source: Glassdoor)*

-Companies are leveraging the power of data analysis to drive innovation.
-Google data analysts use R to track trends in ad pricing and illuminate patterns in search data.
-Pfizer created customized packages for R so scientists can manipulate their own data.

-**32% of full-time data scientists started learning machine learning or data science through a MOOC, while 27% were self-taught. (source: Kaggle, 2017)**
+***32% of full-time data scientists started learning machine learning or data science through a MOOC, while 27% were self-taught. (source: Kaggle, 2017)***

-Data Scientists are few in number and high in demand. (source: TechRepublic)
+*Data Scientists are few in number and high in demand. (source: TechRepublic)*